LAZ-697

-LAZ-697 “Tourist” was a Soviet 2 axle, middle-class coach, which was produced in the Western Ukrainian city Lviv from 1959 to 1985.
-The model was derived from the LAZ-695, during the developing process of it.
-Because of that, both bus models are technically identical.
-LAZ-697 was used for touristic purposes as well as for shorter intercity-trips and so was more comfortable as the LAZ-695.
+The LAZ-697 “Tourist” was a Soviet two-axle, middle-class coach, which was produced in the Western Ukrainian city Lviv from 1959 to 1985.
+It was derived from the LAZ-695 during that model's development process.
+Because of that, both bus models are mechanically identical.
+The LAZ-697 was used for touristic purposes as well as for shorter intercity trips, being designed for greater comfort than the LAZ-695.
 It was taken out of production in 1985, in favor of the upper-class coach LAZ-699.

 History

 During the early development stage of the urban bus model LAZ-695 seven different prototypes were created, four of which were the predecessors of the future 697-line.
 The first prototype had a lot of weaknesses, like a narrow inner space design and small entry doors.
 The developers did not try to solve these technical problems in the second prototype, which came out in summer 1956.
 Instead, they claimed them as a suburban bus and increased the comfortability.
 The rear entry door was removed and paired soften seats, based on spongy rubber and sheathed with semisynthetic textile, were installed.
 The next time the developers came back to the creation of a suburban bus, was the fourth prototype of the LAZ-695.
 It was technically identical to the second prototype.
 In the inner space the number of seats decreased from 34 to 32.
 Under the front entry door a step was installed, which extended when the door opened.
 To improve the problematical air supply of the engine, there was installed an air intake in the middle of the rear roof area.
 When in summer 1957 the serial production of the first LAZ-695 “Festival” begun, the constructors of LAZ continued to improve the suburban modification and created the sixth LAZ-695 prototype.
 The glass pane construction of the roof was strengthened and a one segment front window, instead of two-segment like in older prototypes, was installed.
 In the inner space a luggage net was installed over the seats.
 The front got a big L-letter, which stand for the city Lviv.
 This label will be a distinct feature of all LAZ-buses in the future.

 In the same year a seventh, more comfortable prototype came out of the LAZ plant.
 From now on, that modification was claimed as a coach for touristic purposes.
 The seats number increased to 34 and the front window became again a two-segment one.
 It was separated from the 695-line and developed further under the model designation 697.